-If so, you'll be really happy to learn that non qualified rates are nothing more than a figment of your processor's imagination often used to increase profits through the practice of excessive surcharing.
-Non qualified rates can be easily avoided, and this article will show you how to rid yourself of non qualified fees forever.
+If so, you’ll be really happy to learn that non-qualified rates are primarily a figment of your processor’s imagination.
+They are often used to increase profits through the practice of excessive surcharging.
+Non-qualified rates can be easily avoided, and this article will show you how to rid yourself of non-qualified fees.

-Frustration with non qualified charges goes something like this for most business people...
+Frustration with non-qualified rates goes something like this for most business people:

-It all starts when you read your credit card processing statement and cringe at all the non qualified fees.
-Then you pick up the phone and call your processor's customer service center to inquire about the charges.
-The person that answers the phone tells you that non qualified fees are a fact of life, and you are accepting business and reward cards that Visa and MasterCard consider non qualified.
+It all starts when you read your credit card processing statement and cringe at all the non-qualified fees.
+Then you pick up the phone and call your processor’s customer service center to inquire about the charges.
+The person that answers the phone tells you that non-qualified fees are a fact of life, and you are accepting business and reward cards that are considered non-qualified.

 At this point you start to get frustrated, so you push a little harder for a solution.
 Alas, it never comes.
-So, by now you're getting even more frustrated, the representative is the representative is becoming less helpful, and they agree to lower your rates to appease you.
+So, by now you’re getting even more frustrated, and the representative agrees to lower your rates to appease you.

 If this sounds remotely like your situation, this article will save you time, money and a big headache.